THE INTERSTATE MEDICAL LICENSURE COMPACT: FREQUENTLY ASKED QUESTIONS

 IS THE COMPACT IN FORCE NOW?

 Yes.
 Once seven states adopted it, the compact became active and in force.
-The Commission was seated in October 2015.
-But the compact is not yet fully operational.
-The Commission still has a lot of work to do to prepare for the actual licensing of physicians.
+The Commission was seated in October 2015, and began issuing Letters of Qualification in April 2017.

 WHAT WILL A PHYSICIAN HAVE TO DO TO GET A LICENSE THROUGH THE COMPACT?